Out-of-time-order correlators and Lyapunov exponents in sparse SYK: Lyapunov numerics

 Overall, we find that as $k$ decreases, the number of disorder realizations goes up to (and exceeds) an order of magnitude greater than in the all-to-all case.
 This suggests the following interpretation: as $k$ decreases, the structure/connections of the sparse Hamiltonian further and further diverge from that of the all-to-all model.
 To compensate for a given hypergraph being a poor representation of the all-to-model from which it is constructed, hypergraphs (and hence the connections/structure) must be averaged over if the symmetry is to be recovered.
 The subsequent section provides further evidence for this interpretation.

+One important observation from Figure \ref{fig:Dmaxmain} is the appearance of the $k=50$ average Lyapunov exponent being higher than that of the all-to-all model, this is surprising as increasing sparseness should decrease the chaotic properties.
+This is however an artifact of numerical error, specifically that the Lyapunov exponent approaches its asymptotic value from above.
+At our level of disorder realizations, the standard deviation and $R^2$ (for all $k$) make it clear that full convergence has not yet been achieved, the $k=10$ and $k=4$ cases demonstrate that as one approaches convergence by increasing $D_g$, the average Lyapunov exponent continues to decrease.
+They also demonstrate that for lower $k$, convergence is not achieved until higher levels of $R^2$ are achieved as compared to the all-to-all model.
+We expect that given enough disorder realizations, the extracted Lyapunov exponent for $k=50$ would drop below that of the all-to-all model.
 A reasonable cause for why the standard deviation may asymptote above zero is due to finite $N$ effects, and it appears for the $k=50$ case this asymptote may be above that of the all-to-all case.
 It is also possible that some disagreement with symmetry-based models is due to finite $N$ behavior acting more strongly in the sparse model.
 Hence, our next goal is to investigate whether this is the case, and if simulating larger $N$ can lead to more accurate extraction of the Lyapunov exponent.